SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-15-xna-in-windows-8-from-dream-to-reality.markdown

 **\*\*Update**

-Had some interesting discussions following this original post including a very helpful link from&nbsp; [**Travis Woodward**](https://twitter.com/RabidLionGames) aka @[RabidLionGames](https://twitter.com/RabidLionGames).&nbsp; Seems a guy called [Ibrahim Ersoy](http://www.c-sharpcorner.com/authors/iersoy/ibrahim-ersoy.aspx) posted an article on C# Corner about converting a class library into an app and loading it up with XNA game code.
+Had some interesting discussions following this original post including a very helpful link from  [**Travis Woodward**](https://twitter.com/RabidLionGames) aka @[RabidLionGames](https://twitter.com/RabidLionGames).
+Seems a guy called [Ibrahim Ersoy](http://www.c-sharpcorner.com/authors/iersoy/ibrahim-ersoy) posted an article on C# Corner about converting a class library into an app and loading it up with XNA game code.

 This solution works even better that the WinForms route, still need to do more testing but it looks very promising, read more about it here! [http://bit.ly/QInBiN](http://bit.ly/QInBiN "http://bit.ly/QInBiN")